Car dashboard lights explained: what shouldn’t be ignored?

 Replace lamp light

-As simple as it may be – if you get a burnt lamp, simply replace it with another one.
+As simple as it may be – if you get a replace lamp right, it means that your old one has burned out.
+Replace it with another one.

 Adaptive light system light